 If properly cared for, they will have a nice blowout and cut on their backs and backs of their legs, where they have feathers to protect sand spurs and thistles from getting into their skin while working.

 Brush this area daily and keep an eye on it.
-Anything that sticks can produce mats, which can be difficult to remove and may require cutting.
+Anything that sticks can produce mats, which can be challenging to remove and require cutting.

 Overall, the Australian Shepherd is a wonderful, intelligent, loyal, and loving dog.
 They like to play and work hard, and they seem fun.